cast-org/cisl-demo/README.md

 1. See "Building and Running the Demo" above
 2. You can run `grunt watch` to watch the `src` directory and rebuild the demo as you make changes for speedier development flow.

+## Deploying

+1. `grunt buildProd` will produce a somewhat more optimized production build of the Javascript assets, for deployment purposes.